yashthakur-01/KawaiiDB/README.md

 - Tailwind CSS (for styling and responsiveness)

 **API:**
-- [The Movie Database (TMDB) API](https://www.themoviedb.org/documentation/api) or any other movie API
+- [The Kitsu API](https://kitsu.docs.apiary.io/#introduction/) or any other movie API